-ERP, CRM, BI, and many other systems are designed as powerful business tools; which are easily found in most businesses today.
+ERP, CRM, BI, and many other systems are designed as powerful business tools, which are easily found in most businesses today.
 But having them working separately leads to another problem of not having sufficiency to manage all of the discrete data.

 What is ERP Integration?

 Before delving into ERP integration, you might want to know What is ERP.
 ERP (Enterprise Resource Planning) is enterprise resource planning software.
-This system allows access to shared internal data to manage the company’s entire operation.
+This system allows access to shared internal data to manage the company’s operation.

-Generally, an integrated ERP system can make it easy to make business strategies, have better business decisions, reduce manual errors, save time and effort for more crucial tasks.
+Generally, an integrated ERP system can make it easy to make business strategies, have better business decisions, reduce manual errors, and save time and effort for more crucial tasks.